 All aircraft wings have a remarkable capacity for flex.
-But one of the most significant changes in aircraft engineering in the last three decades has been the addition of composite materials, especially carbon fibers, into aircraft structural design.
+But one of the most significant changes in aircraft engineering in the four decades or so has been the addition of composite materials, especially carbon fibers, into aircraft structural design.
 In many cases these composite materials have replaced metal alloys in structural components on advanced aircraft.

-Two of the chief reasons are illustrated in this video.
+Some of the reasons are also illustrated in this video, that shows “aeroelastic flutter”.

 Composites Are Anisotropic.

 Anisotropic materials can be engineered to transmit energy differently in different directions.
 Metals, including metal alloys like aluminum made from the ore bauxite, are isotropic, transmit strain in all directions.

 A composite like carbon fiber, being anisotropic, can be engineered to be stiff along one axis or direction of stress, but flexible in another.
 In the case of the B-2, the carbon-fiber composite material in the wings is engineered to absorb energy from aerodynamic stress and bend significantly in the vertical axis, with little change in flight attitude during the flexing.
 The wings do not twist or begin a similar leading edge to trailing edge vibration, which would change the aircraft’s angle of attack.

 Composites Have Different Fatigue Characteristics.